kuniss/epsilon-ide-extensions/vscode-language-extension/README.md

 The compiler generator processing these specifications was originally developed under the name *Epsilon* in Oberon-2 and later [migrated to D](https://github.com/linkrope/epsilon).
 Afterwards the development was continued in the [*Gamma* project](https://github.com/linkrope/gamma).

 The language server has been development using the Xtext language framework to realize name navigation, auto-completion and cross reference resolution.
-It is backed by the real compiler generator (Linux only yet) which performs deeper semantic checks and code generation on saving.
+It is backed by the real compiler generator (Linux only yet) which performs deeper semantic checks and code generation on file saving.

 Syntax highlighting support has been developed using the syntax hightlighting "grammar" online editor [*Iro*](https://eeyo.io/iro/) capable to issue "grammars" for Textmate, Atom, Sublime and others.
 For details see Chris Ainsley's [article](https://medium.com/@model_train/creating-universal-syntax-highlighters-with-iro-549501698fd2) on it.